Cosmopolitan Soccer League: New York Cosmos

 The GASL had named an All Star team beginning in 1930.
 In 1968, after the newly established North American Soccer League approached the GASL about placing a GASL team in the NASL, the league formed its All Star team, known as the Cosmos, into an exhibition team.
 The Cosmos did not enter the NASL until the 1971 season, but when it did, it was well stocked with former GASL players.

-2020–2021 team list
+2024-2025 team list

-List of the participants in the current season: The top former CSL teams play in the Eastern Premier Soccer League, which together with Maryland Major Soccer League, created a regional based multi-league promotion and relegation system between these leagues.
+List of the participants in the current season: The top former CSL teams play in the Metropolitan Conference in the Eastern Premier Soccer League, which together with Maryland Major Soccer League, creates a regional based multi-league promotion and relegation system between these leagues.
+Some CSL teams also have reserve teams that play in a separate reserve division.